alphagov/govuk-developer-docs/source/manual/alerts/redis.html.md

 ### Redis rivers for Elasticsearch

 We use [elasticsearch-redis-river](https://github.com/leeadkins/elasticsearch-redis-river)
-(a redis river for Elasticsearch).
+(a Redis river for Elasticsearch).
 This is a special process which reads data continuously from a redis queue (called `logs`) into Elasticsearch.

-There is a Nagios alert (listed above) for when the `logs` redis list gets too long.
+There is a Nagios alert (listed above) for when the `logs` Redis list gets too long.
 This might be because Elasticsearch is unavailable or may be for some other reason.

 Generally this can be fixed by deleting and recreating the rivers.
-This is safe to do because the river pulls data from redis (rather than redis pushing data into Elasticsearch).
+This is safe to do because the river pulls data from Redis (rather than redis pushing data into Elasticsearch).

 Delete and recreate the rivers with this Fabric command: